beanth/Brown-Cat-Feeder/README.md

  - A ULN2003 stepper motor driver
  - A 28BYJ-48 5V stepper motor
  - Bright white LEDs
- - 3D printed parts, will release later potentially
+ - 3D printed parts, will release later

 Install the camera in to the ribbon cable slot on the Raspberry Pi board.
 Wire up the limit switch to the respective pin you chose in `core.py`.